linchpin/courier-notices/readme.txt

 * Added - New Feature.
 You can now choose to display the title of your Courier Notice for all Styles of notices.
 * Added - Added some FAQs to the readme.txt
 * Added - FAQ.md that is updated and generated from the readme.txt
+* Added - Some new screenshots were added so users can get a sense of what Courier Notices look like by default.
 * Fixed - Minor display issue for "Sub Tabs" within the Settings area of the WordPress admin
 * Fixed - Cleaned up spacing of Headers and Sub Titles within Settings to make things easier to read.
 * Fixed - Numerous nitpicky CSS things that you may or may not notice